MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/uniquevalues-property.md

 |No|(Default) Displays all records.|
 You can set the  **UniqueValues** property in the query's property sheet or in SQL view of the Query window.

+> [!NOTE]
- **Note**  You can set this property when you create a new query by using an SQL statement.
+> You can set this property when you create a new query by using an SQL statement.
 The DISTINCT predicate corresponds to the  **UniqueValues** property setting.
 The DISTINCTROW predicate corresponds to the **UniqueValues** property setting.

 ## Remarks